Happy Thanksgiving!

 I think it’s spectacular to have an entire day (or even an entire weekend) geared toward giving thanks for the blessings that surround us.
 We would do well to engage in this practice many times throughout the year, but at least we’re on the right track…

-With all the “yuck” we’ve been dealing with the last few years: COVID, political and social unrest, wars, and the economic slump, I think it’s especially important to be aware of and thankful for the blessings that are present in our lives.
+With how crappy the last few years have been: COVID, political and social unrest, wars, and the awful economy, I think it’s especially important to be aware of and thankful for the blessings that are present in our lives.

 How Thanksgiving Became a Holiday…